-The Toolkit is meant to share with government communicator's mechanisms of dealing with different functions expected of them.
-It will outline the policy positions relating to their work as well as provide guidance on how to approach certain functions.
+The Government Communicators'

+Toolkit shares with government

+communicators mechanisms for dealing

+with different functions expected of

+them.
+It outlines the policy positions

+relating to their work and provides

+guidance on how to approach certain

+functions.

-4.1 Government communication as a co-ordinated function
+4.1.
+Government communication as a co-ordinated function

-The Communication Task Team (COMTASK) that was set up by Cabinet in 1995 to investigate and make recommendations about government communication revealed as part of its findings that 'government lacks central co-ordination of messaging and adequate planning of information campaigns'.
+The Communication Task Team (Comtask) that was set up by the Cabinet in 1995 to investigate and make recommendations about government communication, revealed as part of its findings that 'government lacks central co-ordination of messaging and adequate planning of information campaigns'.

-As a result of COMTASK's findings and recommendations, government established the GCIS as a structure within which the framework of all government communication and information would be co-ordinated.
-The GCIS was given a mandate to introduce a system that is comprehensive, integrated, streamlined and structured for delivery.
+As a result of Comtask's findings and recommendations, government established the GCIS as a structure within which all government communication and information would be co-ordinated.
+The GCIS was given the mandate to introduce a system that is comprehensive, integrated, streamlined and structured for delivery.

-Over the past few years since its birth in May 1998, the GCIS has put in place systems to co-ordinate and plan the communication work of government.
+Since its birth in May 1998, the GCIS has put in place systems to co-ordinate and plan the communication work of government.
 Among these is the Extranet, which serves as a calendar of events designed to enable government communicators to share their plans for public activities and programmes.
 This system enables communicators to take advantage of the opportunities created by other departments for bilateral work, to be more sensitive to the environment within which information is released and approaches taken, and to be more proactive in setting the government agenda.

-Additional to this is a series of forums for government communicators at national, provincial and local level designed to ensure collective planning and strategising around communication in government.
+Additional to this is a series of forums for government communicators at national, provincial and local level, designed to ensure collective planning and strategising around communication in government.

-The GCF, which is convened quarterly by the GCIS, provides a platform for government communicators to plan and identify communication opportunities across all spheres and sectors of government through substantive discussions and joint planning to fulfil the Government's commitment to accelerate service delivery.
-The introduction of the GCF web page (www.gcis.gov.za/gcf) assists government communicators to access minutes of previous GCF meetings, presentations and current information around government communication issues.
+The Government Communicators'

+Forum, which is convened quarterly by

+the GCIS, provides a platform for

+government communicators to plan

+and identify communication

+opportunities across all spheres and

+sectors of government through

+substantive discussions and joint

+planning to fulfil the Government's

+commitment to accelerate service

+delivery.

-In addition, Communication Clusters have been established to provide a platform for government communicators to jointly plan and collectively implement government communication programmes.
-These Communication Clusters are designed in the same manner as the Cabinet Clusters and thereby allow for communication programmes to be developed on the basis of concrete plans that emanate from the Cabinet.
+In addition, Communication Clusters provide a platform for government communicators to jointly plan and collectively implement government communication programmes.
+These Communication Clusters are designed in the same manner as the Cabinet Clusters and thereby allow for communication programmes to be developed on the basis of concrete

-BuaNews Online is an electronic government publication targeting especially community media.
-It provides stories on a daily basis covering activities of government and other sectors of society to mainly community media across the country.
-The Head of GCIS sits in Cabinet and conducts post-Cabinet briefings to communicate the decisions taken by the Government on a number of policy matters.
+The Chief Executive Officer of the GCIS sits in Cabinet and conducts Post-Cabinet Briefings to communicate the decisions taken by the Government on a number of policy matters.